roman-milk/roman-milk.github.io/amys-security.md

  "Well you are right about one thing Amy, you are certainly going to need the security because we are through.
 There might have been a chance -- a real small one -- that we might have survived your having an affair.
 I could maybe understand and forgive that.
 But I can't accept what you have been doing, no way."

  "If you try to divorce me Sam I'll fight you every step of the way.
 I'll get the best divorce lawyer around and I'll fight it.
 I love you and I know that you love me and I know that we can work through this."
-Report_Story #2